 Know the journey, always allow more time – Do a trial run a few days beforehand so that you know where to go and how long it takes.
 If you are driving, make sure you know where to park.

-Look the part – It might sound obvious but smart dress is essential.
-We recommend suits for both men and women, unless otherwise specified.
-Your RCFR Recruitment Specialist can advise accordingly.
+Look the part – It might sound obvious but smart dress is essential, unless otherwise specified.
+Your recruitment consultant can advise accordingly.

 Communication when you first meet a person it is an illustration of how you will communicate in different situations i.e with your team, peers, customers, clients within their business and the interviewer will be closely looking at specific areas to gage fit within their business.